kno2502/amazon-associates-link-builder/readme.txt

 * Plugin released for beta testing

 == Upgrade Notice ==

+= 1.4.8 =
+Improvement in error display message on product search, fix for the issue of handleBar template not being loaded for a few users on product search and other minor bug fixes.

 = 1.4.7 =
 Fix for the issue of trailing spaces in a few deafult templates, failed rendering due to expired ASIN and other minor bug fixes.